pablopalafox/semantic-depth/README.md

 It does so by fusing together two deep learning-based architectures, namely a **semantic segmentation** network ([fcn8-s](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Long_Fully_Convolutional_Networks_2015_CVPR_paper.pdf)) and a **monocular depth estimation** network ([monodepth](https://github.com/mrharicot/monodepth))

-We have two ways of computing the depth of the road at a certain depth.
-First, a __naive distance__.
-This results from computing the pointcloud corresponding to the road in front of us first and computing the distance between the furthest point to the left and the furthest point to the right (of this road pointcloud) at a certain depth later -- depth meaning the direction in front of us.
+We have two ways of computing the width of the road at a certain depth.
+First, the __road's width__ itself.
+This measure is obtained like so.
+We obtain the point cloud corresponding to the road in front of the camera.
+Then we compute the distance between the furthest point to the left and the furthest point to the right of this road point cloud at a certain depth.
+Here, depth means the direction in front of the camera.

-Second, an __advanced distance__.
-Here we additionally extract the pointclouds corresponding to left and right fences/walls to each side of the road (assuming they exist).
-Then we fit planes to the road pointcloud and to both the left and right fences.
-We compute the intersection between the road plane with the left fence plane, and the intersection between the road plane and the right fence plane.
-We end up with two intersected lines, and we can now decide on a depth at which we wish to compute the width of the road.
+Second, the __fence-to-fence distance__.
+In this approach we additionally extract the point clouds corresponding to left and right fences/walls to each side of the road (assuming they exist).
+Then we fit planes to the point clouds of the road and to those of the left and right fences.
+We compute the intersection between the road's plane with the left fence's plane, and the intersection between the road's plane and the right fence's plane.
+We end up with two intersected lines.
+We can now decide on a depth at which we wish to compute the width of the road, here meaning the distance between these two intersection lines.

 <p align="center">
 	<img src="/assets/images/pipeline.png" alt="pipeline">